Augmented Reality Interface for NASA Lunar Missions

 Whole-body movements are required to accomplish simple tasks.

-Astronauts' main objectives on the moon
+Astronauts have 4 main objectives on the moon

 - Long-range point A to point B